hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/706_scc_xxi.md

 common run are coming in groups and will come.
 Dullness is written on their faces — their hearts are devoid of energy, their bodies feeble and unfit for work, and minds devoid of courage.
 What work will be done by these?
-If I get ten or twelve boys with the faith of Nachiketâ, I can turn the thoughts and pursuits of this country in a new channel.
+If I get ten or twelve boys with the faith of Nachiketā, I can turn the thoughts and pursuits of this country in a new channel.

 Disciple: Sir, so many young men are coming to you, and do you find none